d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 * In the best case scenario, the model always estimates the probability of the next symbol as $1$.
 In this case the perplexity of the model is $1$.
 * In the worst case scenario, the model always predicts the probability of the label category as 0.
 In this situation, the perplexity is infinite.
 * At the baseline, the model predicts a uniform distribution over all tokens.
-In this case the perplexity equals the size of the dictionary `vocab_size`.
+In this case the perplexity equals the size of the dictionary `len(vocab)`.
 In fact, if we were to store the sequence without any compression this would be the best we could do to encode it.
 Hence this provides a nontrivial upper bound that any model must satisfy.

 ## Training the Model